Coronavirus myths and misinformation, debunked - KESQ

 For those with a weakened immune system, the elderly and the very young, there’s a chance the virus could cause a lower, and much more serious, respiratory tract illness like pneumonia or bronchitis.

-Given that thousands of people have been infected and authorities are still struggling to contain the virus though, even a 2% mortality rate is worrisome.
+Given that thousands of people have been infected and authorities are still struggling to contain the virus, though, even a 3% to 4% mortality rate is worrisome.

 CORRECTION: This story has been corrected to reflect the varied guidance around face masks in countries outside the US.